Sawii00/wmc/README.md

 **arduino**: Arduino script for Arduino Uno \
 **scripts**: Useful scripts for analyzing and flashing \
 **docs**: Doxygen and report of semester project

 ## Workflow
+Note that the frequency swipe settings for the recording and emission have to match.
+See the [frequency swipe settings](model/settings_frequency_swipe.txt).

 1. Record audio data corresponding to dry, semi-wet, and wet wood samples
 2. Copy and label WAV files in [model/dataset](model/dataset)
 3. Run python pipeline and create Keras model

 The next steps have to be done with the STM32CubeIDE and the [X-Cube-AI](https://www.st.com/en/embedded-software/x-cube-ai.html) extension pack: \
 4. Create a new project for the SensorTile.box named "wmc" \
-5. Load the Keras model and transform it to an 8-bit integer version \
+5. Load the _Keras_ model and transform it to an 8-bit integer version \
 6. Generate the code \
 7. Copy wmc_data.c and wmc_data.h and replace the corresponding files in the STM32 application \
 8. In wmc_tables.c replace the arrays for the normalization from the ones saved in [model/normalize](model/normalize)